Content

 EM 000907527

-The prelude of Marc-Antoine Charpentier's "Te Deum" has been the opening hymn of the ESC for more than 60 years.
-Out of the six original settings of the works, only four have remained.
-The famous "Prelude (Marche en rondeau)" was registered as a sound mark (EM 000907527) in 1998.
+For over 60 years, the prelude to Marc-Antoine Charpentier's "Te Deum" has opened the Eurovision Song Contest.
+Of the six versions of the work, only four have survived.
+The famous "Prelude (Marche en rondeau)" was even registered as a sound mark in 1998 (EM 000907527).

 Focus on copyrights